Skip to Content

 This morning, the Metro Board Planning and Programming Committee approved a staff recommendation to revoke $435,000 worth of grant funds previously awarded to Culver City.

-The city had received $1.96 million in MAT (Metro Active Transportation, Transit, and First/Last Mile) grants for Move Culver City improvements boosting bike and walk access to the city's Metro E Line Station.
+The city had received $1.96 million in MAT (Metro Active Transport, Transit, and First/Last Mile) grants for Move Culver City improvements boosting bike and walk access to the city's Metro E Line Station.
 Permanent quick-build bike/walk/bus improvements were installed in 2021.
 Evaluations at six and twelve months found the changes resulted in increased transit ridership, biking, and walking, with minimal impacts to drive times (although frustrated drivers disagreed).

 Then political winds changed.